tidvn/marketplace/README.md

 - **Path Aliases**: Use `@/*` to import from `src/` directory (configured in `tsconfig.json`).

-- **Plutus Data Handling**: The `readPlutusData()` method in MeshAdapter deserializes inline datums to extract seller, price, and assetHex.
+- **Plutus Data Handling**: The `readPlutusData()` method in MeshAdapter deserializes inline datums to extract seller, price, and unit.
 The datum structure matches the Plutus script's expected format.

 - **Collateral Requirements**: All Plutus V3 transactions require collateral UTXOs.
 The `getWalletForTx()` method ensures collateral is available before building transactions.

-- **Asset Identification**: NFTs are tracked by assetHex (concatenated policyId + assetName in hex).
+- **Asset Identification**: NFTs are tracked by unit (concatenated policyId + assetName in hex).
 This is used across all API routes and contract methods.

 ## Common Patterns